Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 You scream into the cosmic void as the tension drives you madder and madder - as if that heartless glob could even answer you back...

-_...But wait!_  There's something unusual about that little light of yours...it almost dances with your now racing heartbeat!!
+_...wait a second_ - there's something unusual about that little light of yours...it almost dances with your now racing heartbeat!!
 Sometimes a little faster, sometimes slower.
 Why didn't you notice that before!?
 Feverishly, you gather the cryptic message onto the scratch pad of your mind -